grilloandrea6/mobile-robotics-project/README.md

 ## 2. Path Planning
 <a id='section_id'></a>
-This part of the project is focused on the global navigation and optimal path finding and, if not mentionned otherwise, the functions used can be found in the global_navigation.py file.
+This part of the project is focused on the global navigation and optimal path finding and, if not mentioned otherwise, the functions used can be found in the global_navigation.py file.
 The path finding is done in three parts : the vision needed to find the static obstacles, the creation of the visibility graph and the computing of the optimal path.
 We use the following image as an example instead of a camera feed to showcase the steps for the global navigation :
 <center><div><img src = "images\shapes.png" width = 500></div></center>

 ### Vision for the obstacles